edelprior/pokedex/report/README.md

 I struggled with how React's lifecycle methods worked and how to manage data stored in state.

 I came across no-op memeory leaks and undefined components quite a bit.
-Most of these problems I managed to fix, however, I'm still not 100% confident with how to code things _reactily_.
+Most of these problems I managed to fix thankfully.

 I felt as if I was using the lifecycle methods wrong when I used `componentDidUpdate()`.
+I'm still not 100% on whether or not I'm coding _reactily_.

 I had very much enjoyed building the interface and React's way of faking single page applications and how React's rendering works.